 If she doesn’t seem to want to venture off alone, start out playing with her and then slowly remove yourself.

-With practice, your toddler will gain confidence in being away from mommy and enjoying her own company.
+With practice, your clingy toddler can gain confidence in being away from mommy and enjoying her own company.

 Favorite Independent Activities For Toddlers: